8 Best Renters Insurance Companies in Texas of 2026

 We chose renters insurance companies that were affordable for every type of renter.

-Since there are so many companies to choose from, we whittled down our list to include insurers that cost less than the state average and the national average.
+Since so many companies exist, we whittled down our list to include insurers that cost less than the state and national averages.
 We included a company with a higher premium rate in some cases, but that’s due to how unique it was.

 Discounts